 Health Insurance & Financing

-View the full guide or by chapter (in PDF format):
+View the July 2015 edition of the full guide or by chapter (in PDF format):

 - Part 1: Introduction

 - Part 2: Private Health Insurance

 - Part 4: No Health Insurance (includes links for prescription assistance and community health clinics)

 Translations in Spanish and Haitian Creole will be available in August 2015.

 - HealthCare.gov is an interactive Web site that explains coverage options that are now available to you through the Affordable Care Act of 2010 (ACA).
 You can apply online for private insurance coverage at the Health Insurance Marketplace.
 A Spanish language version of the site is at www.CuidadodeSalud.gov.

 - The National Disability Navigator Resource Collaborative was designed specifically to assist people with disabilities identify insurance coverage options.